uzumaki-narut0/Auto_Ticket/README.md

 ## Setting up and running

-Clone the project, go to the project folder using terminal.
+* Clone the project, go to the project folder using terminal.
-To add / Change test cases, use the file `input.txt` To run the application, type `docker build` followed by `docker run` commands on terminal
+* To add / Change test cases, use the file `input.txt`
+* To build the application, type `docker build .` on terminal
+* Once build is complete, type `docker run` to run the application